Mack Jones

-Mack Fletcher Jones (November 6, 1938 – June 8, 2004), nicknamed "Mack The Knife", was a Major League Baseball left fielder who played for the Milwaukee / Atlanta Braves (1961–1967), Cincinnati Reds (1968), and Montreal Expos (1969–1971).
+Mack Fletcher Jones (November 6, 1938 – June 8, 2004), nicknamed "Mack The Knife", was an American Major League Baseball left fielder who played for the Milwaukee / Atlanta Braves (1961–1967), Cincinnati Reds (1968), and Montreal Expos (1969–1971).
 He batted left-handed, threw right-handed and was listed as 6 ft 1 in tall and 180 lb.

 Professional career

 A native of Atlanta, Jones was a graduate of Henry McNeal Turner High School.
 After playing baseball for an Atlanta semi-pro team, Jones was signed by the Milwaukee Braves as an amateur agent in 1958.
 In his major-league debut, on July 13, 1961, Jones tied a "modern" (post-1900) National League record by collecting four hits (three singles and a double) in his first game, a 6-4 Braves road win over the St. Louis Cardinals and future Baseball Hall of Famer Bob Gibson.
 Leading off the game, Jones' first career hit was a single off Gibson.
 An inning later he notched his first career run batted in with a double off Gibson that scored Joe Torre.

 In 1964, the Braves loaned Jones to the Detroit Tigers' Triple-A affiliate, the Syracuse Chiefs of the International League.
 Jones responded with one of the best seasons ever by a Syracuse player, when batting .317 with 15 doubles, 18 triples, 39 home runs and 102 runs batted in.
 He holds modern-day single-season Syracuse records for runs (111), total bases (337), RBIs, triples and home runs, all set in 1964.
 Jones was part of a Syracuse outfield that season that included future Tiger stars Willie Horton and Jim Northrup.

 Jones returned to the majors the next year, and had his most productive season in 1965, when he batted .262 with 31 home runs and 75 runs batted in.
 Jones teamed up that year with Hank Aaron, Eddie Mathews, Joe Torre, Felipe Alou, and Gene Oliver, as the Braves set a National League record with six 20-home run hitters in one season.
 When the Braves moved to Jones' native Atlanta in 1966, he hit 23 homers despite a shoulder injury.